jahuth/scheduling_and_aggregating_numerical_simulations/v0.1/readme.md

 If the file is selected, the right side should now contain two Buttons.
 Each of them corresponds to a function exposed by the Experiment to create Sessions.
 When one of the buttons is clicked, a Dialog opens to let you change the default parameters.
 On closing this window, a new Session will be created and opened.

+The other two sections contain the recently used Sessions: on the left globally, on the right for the selected experiment.

 ![The main interface](https://raw.githubusercontent.com/jahuth/scheduling_and_aggregating_numerical_simulations/master/v0.1/demo_images/gui001.png "The main interface")
 ![The main interface](https://raw.githubusercontent.com/jahuth/scheduling_and_aggregating_numerical_simulations/master/v0.1/demo_images/gui002.png "The main interface")
 ![The main interface](https://raw.githubusercontent.com/jahuth/scheduling_and_aggregating_numerical_simulations/master/v0.1/demo_images/gui003.png "The main interface")